Anondo/cutout/README.md

 Cutout comes with features like:

 1. Multilevel fallback functions(in case even the fallback fails)
-1. Customer BackOff function on the request level for generating backoff timeout logics
+1. Custom BackOff function on the request level for generating backoff timeout logics
 1. Event channel to capture events like State change or failure detection

 ### Installing